byrcyb/pre-hackathon-course/slides/chapter2_01_datastory.md

 type: slides
 ---

-# Let's Start our Data Science Story
+# Using Data Science to Settle an Argument

 Notes: Hi!
-Follow along in our hypothetical data science story to get a better understanding of how you can use open data and data science in your everyday.
+Follow along in our hypothetical data science example to get a better understanding of how you can use open data and data science in your everyday.

 ---